 M.S. in Civil & Environmental Engineering

-The mission of the graduate program in Civil and Environmental Engineering is to provide students with a well-rounded set of career skills that empowers them to address a wide range of problems through exposure to an advanced body of knowledge and scholarly endeavours.
+The mission of the graduate program in Civil and Environmental Engineering at LAU is to provide students with a well-rounded set of career skills that empowers them to address a wide range of problems through exposure to an advanced body of knowledge and scholarly endeavors.

 Program Educational Objectives

-The purpose of the M.S. in civil and environmental engineering is to:
+The purpose of the Graduate Program in Civil and Environmental Engineering is to:

-- Provide students with the advanced background and focused body of knowledge required for present day professional practice in their chosen field of study and prepare them to adapt to a changing profession.
+- Provide students with an advanced background and a focused body of knowledge required for the present day professional practice in their chosen field of study, and to prepare them to adapt to a changing profession.

-- Train students in an active research environment, equip them with the latest tools of research and prepare them for further study towards the doctoral degree.
+- Train the students in an active research environment, to equip them with the latest tools of research, and to prepare them for further study toward a Doctoral Degree.

-- Reinforce the skills acquired in the undergraduate program.
+- Reinforce skills developed in the undergraduate program.